Ward Walsh: College career

-Walsh began attending the University of Colorado Boulder in 1967 and made his debut for their Buffalo football team the following year, recording 63 rushing yards in his first game.
+Walsh began attending the University of Colorado Boulder in 1967 and made his debut for the Buffaloes the following year, recording 63 rushing yards in his first game.
 He finished his sophomore season—1968—with 103 carries for 384 yards (a 3.7 average) and five touchdowns along with 13 receptions for 136 yards and another touchdown.
 He was ninth in the Big Eight Conference in total touchdowns while helping the Buffaloes finish with a record of 4–6.
 In 1969, he helped Colorado reach the Liberty Bowl with an 8–3 record, running 114 times for 502 yards (a 4.7 average) and catching seven passes for 67 yards but scoring no touchdowns.
 He improved in 1970 and was their leading rusher, carrying the ball 117 times for 679 yards (a 5.8 average) and three touchdowns while catching five passes for 25 yards and another touchdown, helping them return to the Liberty Bowl.
 He placed second in the conference in rushing average and sixth for rushing yards, ending his collegiate career with 1,565 rushing yards and 225 receiving yards along with 10 touchdowns.